dexygen/withMethods/README.md

       withMethods.beforeRegistration(this);
     }

-It entails a sort of pre-registration as the actual entries are not put into the registry until the root element calls `registerRoot`.
+It entails a sort of pre-registration as the actual entries are not put into the registry until the root element calls `registerRoot` (this is done from the `componentDidMount` method of `rootHOC`).
 This is so that all other components will have been able to pre-register, as the root component will be the last to mount.

 The root component is the only one that will use the HOC, in a manner such as the following: